iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 - HDFS
 - Local files and directories outside the <abbr>workspace</abbr>

+External outputs require an
+[external cache](/doc/use-cases/shared-development-server#configure-the-external-shared-cache)
+in the same external/remote file.

 > Note [remote storage](/doc/command-reference/remote) is a separate feature,
 > and that external outputs are not pushed or pulled from/to DVC remotes.

-Importantly, external outputs require an
-[external cache](/doc/use-cases/shared-development-server#configure-the-external-shared-cache)
-in the same external/remote file.

 ## Examples